LiorSinai/SudokuSolver-Python/README.md

 > 890070010620003050004000000060040200000085430000100000002700500900200100500400000

+This is more space efficient for storing multiple Sudokus.

-The code can read in files from either format.
+The code has functionality to read in serialised Sudokus and convert them to a grid.

 ## Credit

 sudoku_NY.txt puzzles from [https://www.nytimes.com/puzzles/sudoku](https://www.nytimes.com/puzzles/sudoku) (no archives).

-sudoku_top95.txt and sudoku_hardest.txt from [https://norvig.com/sudoku.html]](https://norvig.com/sudoku.html)
+sudoku_top95.txt and sudoku_hardest.txt from [https://norvig.com/sudoku.html](https://norvig.com/sudoku.html)